 Consists of the following:

 - 34 hrs readings for class

 - 40 hrs compilation of essay

-The final paper is written in two stages: a first draft version which will be commented during mini seminar on the last week of the semester and a final version.
-Students who do not meet the deadline for the first version will lose the right to get comments and will only be graded based on their final version.
+The final paper is written in two stages: a first version which will be commented on and a final version.
+Students who do not meet the deadline for the first version (17 May 2017) will lose the right to get comments and will only be graded based on their final version (due on 21 June 2017).
 The final mark is made up of the weighted average of the essay and the performance in class.
 In order to pass the course, students must obtain an overall mark of “5.50” (=6) or higher.

 The course is an integrated whole.
 The final examination and the assignments must be completed in the same academic year.
 No partial marks can be carried over into following years.

 Students are requested to register on Blackboard for this course.